Missouri lawmaker seeks to prohibit residents from obtaining abortions out of state

 Coleman prayed outside the clinic on the Illinois-Missouri border on the day it opened, she said.
 Since then, she said, she’s been talking to “anyone who would listen” about legal strategies for decreasing the number of Missouri women who seek abortions in other states.

-While Coleman says she has been happy to see the sharp decline in abortions in Missouri, she said she can’t fully celebrate the success when so many women are obtaining the same procedure a few miles away.
+While Coleman says she has been happy to see the sharp decline in abortions in Missouri, she says she can’t fully celebrate the success when so many women are obtaining the same procedure a few miles away.

 “It’s just tragic,” she said of the number of Missouri residents who get abortions in Illinois.
 “It feels very sad and heavy.”